-Fig 5: The probability of occurrence of an obligate seedling (A), including Ceanothus cuneatus (B) and Ceanothus oliganthus (C), declines with increased fire frequency in both survey years (2021 & 2022).
+Fig 5: The probability of occurrence of a seedling from an obligate seeding shrub species (A), including Ceanothus cuneatus (B) and Ceanothus oliganthus (C), declined with increased fire frequency in both survey years (2021 & 2022).
 The probability of occurrence is the presence of at least one seedling in the 250m2 plot.
 Error bars show 95% CIs.
 The area under the receiver operating curve (AUC), a measure of model accuracy ranging from 0-1, noted in the bottom left.